THE COLONEL'S CACHE Pre-WW1 Page updated 17 October 2024

 --$32--

-MISC49- Pattern 1895 NYS officer s service cap made by Ridabock.
+MISC49- Pattern 1895 NYS officer service cap made by Ridabock.
 Wonderful bullion eagle on the front.
 Minty sweatband and tight visor.
 Some moth tracking and surface wear.
 Missing a side vent grommet.
 Nice chinstrap.
 Really a nice, rare cap.

 --$149--